frederic-perez/AmE-dictionary/data/dictionary.md

 __vacay__ _n_ _informal_ A vacation. _I’m in France right now, on vacay._
 __vaccination__
 __vaccine__
-__vacillate__ _v_ To swing indecisively from one course of action or opinion to another. _Syn_ hover, oscillate, vibrate _I vacillated about what to say for so long that the man on the phone asked if I was still there._
+__vacillate__ _v intr_ :two: To swing indecisively from one course of action or opinion to another. _Syn_ hover, oscillate, vibrate _I vacillated about what to say for so long that the man on the phone asked if I was still there._
 __vacuous__ _adj_ Devoid of intelligence. _Syn_ asinine, fatuous, inane, mindless _The interviewer could tell by the candidate’s vacuous comments that he was not qualified for the position._
 __vacuum__ _n_ :three::pencil2::hammer: _Upright/Canister vacuum._ :camera:
 __vagabond__ _n_